d-buzz/join.d.buzz/README.md

 - Then goto -> Authentication -> Sign-in method -> Add new provider -> then enable Phone.

+- Finally, put in required variables into a new file `.env`, copy the values from `.env.example`

 #### Backend Setup ⚙

-- Put in your preferred HIVE configurations into ``/functions/config.json``
+- Put in your preferred HIVE configurations into a new file ``/functions/config.json``, copy the values from ``/functions/config.example.json``

 ## Build & Deploy ⚙
 - Build the app for production